-About the planet, did you know that cows emit methane to the air through their farts?
+Also, if you want to save the environment, know that cows emit methane to the air through their farts.
 Methane is 84 more times powerful than carbon dioxide when it comes to trapping heat in the atmosphere.
 This creates a more rapid warming effect than other greenhouse gases.

-Also, the huge production of meat requires massive amounts of land for livestock.
-This is one of the reasons why deforestation occurs too.
+The huge production of meat requires massive amounts of land for livestock.
+This is one of the main reasons why deforestation occurs too.
 If you love forests and want to help save them, stopping eating meat is the minimum you can do.

 - Shop at bulk food stores (As the last option)

-Even though you’ll get the top quality product here – tasty, super-duper organic, local and fair-trade, the price will usually be at its tops too.
+Even though you’ll get the top quality product here – fresh, organic, local and fair-trade, the price will usually be at its tops too.
 This is why bulk stores are my last option most of the times.

-I always thought that food scraps aren’t bad for the planet as they’re just food, natural stuff.
+Food scraps aren’t bad for the planet as they’re just food, natural stuff, right?

-However, not true!
-If food scraps are chucked in the bin along with other waste, they release methane into the air, polluting it (here we go again).
+If food scraps are chucked in the bin along with other waste, they release methane into the air, polluting it (here we go again) and they don’t decompose.
 This is why we should compost.

 If you only travel, you probably don’t feel like creating your own worm farm or a composter.
 Me neither, so I found a different solution.

 I’m based in North Melbourne so I bring my food scraps to Kensington where they actually have compost bins just like that on the street.
-I love that!
-You can even find their compost bins map on google maps.
+You can even find their compost bins map on google maps and bike straight there.

 - Bring your own reusable water bottle

-Obviously, there’s nothing like free tap water.
 I never understood the logic behind buying the bottled water (unless you’re in a country where it’s necessary).
-I use my stainless steel water bottle.
+I use my stainless steel water bottle, keep it handy and refill when needed.
 It’s long-lasting and lighter than having a glass one.

 In Australia, there are free water taps around the cities almost everywhere.
 To help you locate these, there’s an app available on Android called GiveMeTap enabling you to find free water taps.